Chairman: Sir Graham Meldrum CBE, OStJ

 Tony Murrell, started his career in a small timber merchant’s, where he served a commercial apprenticeship before joining the Xerox Corporation in 1976.
 He worked his way up through the organisation to Financial Controller/Director roles in the U.S. and Europe.

 Tony lives close to Ross on Wye and is married with no children.
-He plays the euphonium in a local brass band and enjoys riding his horses when time allows.
+He plays the euphonium and is also the treasurer of a local brass band.
+In addition to this he also enjoys walking the dog and helping with his wife’s horse.

 Non-Executive Director: Jacynth Ivey